ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/readme.md

-# Envizi Integration Hub - How to setup and run
+# Envizi Integration Hub - How to setup and run locally

-Follow the below steps to setup and run the Hub.
+Follow the below steps to setup and run the Hub locally.

 <table>
     <thead>